dtoffe/dpl0c/examples/README.md

 # Examples

 When I started this project I took the three examples form the [PL/0](https://en.wikipedia.org/wiki/PL/0) page on Wikipedia to test the lexer and the parser with them.
-These are the "wp" examples.

 ``` Pascal
 // Square